-The kinetic energy gain will be used in the two moving blades before getting towards the second pressure drops.
+The kinetic energy gain will be used in the two moving blades before getting towards the second pressure drop.
 The cycle will be repeated.

 The reaction turbine is the one in which the steam pressure will decrease gradually.
 It will decrease gradually while expanding the steam through the moving as well as the fixed blades.

-This is the simple meaning or definition of the reaction turbines.
+This is the simple meaning or definition of reaction turbines.

 So, the steam will expand on moving blades and it will give the reaction to the moving blades.
 Fixed blades are mounted on the casing and the moving blades are fixed with the rotors.

-Now we have known the both impulse and reaction turbines.
-Now its time for knowing the difference between the impulse and reaction turbines.
+Now we have known both impulse and reaction turbines.
+Now it’s time for knowing the difference between the impulse and reaction turbines.

 Difference between Impulse and Reaction Turbines